Distal Actions of Automorphisms of Lie Groups $G$ on $\rm Sub_{G}$: Characterisation of automorphisms of Lie groups which act distally on Sub

 \begin{thm} Let $G$ be a connected Lie group and let $T\in \Aut(G)$ be unipotent.
 Then $T$ acts distally on $\Sub^a_G$ if and only if $T=\Id$. \end{thm}

+\begin{proof} Let $G$ and $T$ be as in the hypothesis.
+One way implication is obvious.
+Now suppose $T$ acts distally on $\Sub^a_G$.
+We show that $T=\Id$.

-\begin{proof} Let $R$ be the solvable radical of $G$.
+Let $R$ be the solvable radical of $G$.
 Then $R$ is $T$-invariant and by Proposition \ref{solv}, $T|_R=\Id$.
 Let $C$ be the largest compact connected central subgroup.
-If $C$ is trivial, then the assertion follows from Theorem \ref{main}.
+If $C$ is trivial, then the assertion follows from Theorem \ref{main} as the only unipotent automorphism contained in a compact subgroup of $\Aut(G)$ is the identity map.
 Suppose $C$ is nontrivial.
 Let $\T$ be the automorphisms of $G/C$ corresponding to $T$.
-Then by Lemma \ref{abelian}, $\T\in\nc$ in $\Aut(G/C)$.
+Then by Lemma \ref{abelian}, $\T\in\nc$.
 Note that $\T$ is also unipotent.
 Now by Theorem \ref{main}, $\T$ is contained in a compact subgroup of $\Aut(G/C)$, and being unipotent, $\T$ is trivial.
-As $C$ is connected and central, $C\subset R$, we get that $T|_C=\Id$.
-This implies that $T$ acts trivially on $\ol{[G,G]}$.
+As $C$ is connected and central, it follows that $T$ acts trivially on $\ol{[G,G]}$.
 Now as $G=\ol{[G,G]}R$, we get that $T=\Id$. \end{proof}

+The following theorem shows that a part of Theorem \ref{main} can be generalised to all connected Lie groups if we restrict the class of automorphisms to $(\Aut(G))^0$, the connected component of the identity in $\Aut(G)$.
+Example \ref{ex} illustrates that Theorem \ref{main} can not be generalised fully even if we restrict to $(\Aut(G))^0$.

 \begin{thm} Let $G$ be a connected Lie group and let $T\in\Aut(G)$.
 Suppose $T$ belongs to $(\Aut(G))^0$, the connected component of the identity in $\Aut(G)$.
 Then $(ii)-(iv)$ in Theorem \ref{main} are equivalent. \end{thm}